-Collaborative project-based courses - with no examsWe're output focused and are much more interested in developing your craft, than an exam score.
-That's why at SAE you'll be in the studio in small classes working on industry-based projects, You'll have opportunities to collaborate with audio technicians, designers, filmmakers, designers, animators and other game developers.
+Collaborative project-based learning.We’re output-focused and interested in developing your skills and competencies as a creative practitioner.
+That’s why at SAE you’ll be in small classes working on real-world projects.
+You’ll have opportunities to collaborate virtually and on-campus with audio technicians, designers, filmmakers, designers, animators and other game developers.

-Gameplay programming Game engine programming Game design C++ and C# programming language Game engine programming Tools development
+Gameplay programming Game engine scripting Game design C++ and C# programming language Tools development

 tools & software